 If you notice any or all of the above, please contact your Glendale dentist at Smile Makeover of LA immediately.
 You may not be sure whether it’s gum disease but early examination always helps.
 If anything, your dentist would be able to help you in time to seek relief.

 Can Gum Disease be Treated?

 Your dentist will be able to detect the early signs of the disease through an oral examination.
 They may then discuss the possible treatment options to nip the condition in the bud and prevent further progression.
-Remember that advanced stages of the gum disease may even result in permanent tooth loss.
+Remember that advanced stages of gum disease may even result in permanent tooth loss.
 It’s therefore advisable to consult your dentist at the earliest.

 Some of the common non-surgical treatment options for gum disease include professional dental cleaning and scaling and root planing.
 In case your dentist so deems, they may even advise you to go for surgical procedures for gum disease.
 These surgeries may be flap surgery or pocket reduction surgery, bone grafting, soft tissue grafts, tissue regeneration, and bone surgery.

 It’s always best to seek advice from your dentist at the Glendale office for the best treatment option in your case.
 Depending on the stage of the disease, they’d be able to recommend the best choice.
-In case of early identification of gum disease at the initial stages, non-surgical procedures may be able to help further damage.
+In case of early identification of gum disease at the initial stages, non-surgical procedures may be able to help with further damage.

 If you wish to know more about periodontitis, please don’t hesitate to get in touch with a Smile Makeover of LA.
-You may book an appointment with at 818-578-2334.
+You may book an appointment at 818-578-2334.
 Call us for a consultation on gum disease and the best possible treatment option in your case.
 We would only be happy to assist you with all your queries.
-Remember early prevention is always better than expensive cure.
+Remember early prevention is always better than an expensive cure.